-Another excellent source of study – buy some videos, load them up on your smartphone, and listen to them in the car or on the bus while travelling to work.
-Split’s videos are excellent value for the money he charges – he explains concepts clearly and thoughtfully, while also providing sharp, easy-to-digest illustrations.
+Another excellent source of study – buy some videos, load them up on your smartphone, and listen to them in the car or on the bus while traveling to work.
+SplitSuit’s poker videos are excellent value for the money he charges – he explains concepts clearly and thoughtfully, while also providing sharp, easy-to-digest illustrations.
 You can find videos on other training sites as well.

 One word of advice – I often find that the “watch me play 12 tables of online 25 NL” style videos are not as useful as ones that attempt to teach a specific concept.
 The action moves too fast in many of these videos, and the author doesn’t always have time to explain the reasons for taking the action he’s taking.
 I see him squeeze with a junky hand, but I’m not always sure why he felt that decision was profitable.

-If you see a online play video with 2 or 4 tables, the chance of getting good information out of it becomes much greater, in my opinion.
+If you see an online play video with 2 or 4 tables, the chance of getting good information out of it becomes much greater, in my opinion.

 The 2+2 poker forum is the granddaddy of poker forums (it’s actually one of the biggest forums on the internet, of any subject).
 There are plenty of others as well only a single good search away.
 All of these forums let you post hand descriptions and get the opinions of several excellent players